Freight Shipping from Jacksonville to Los Angeles

 How much does it cost to ship freight from Jacksonville to Los Angeles?

-Full truckload (FTL) rates from Jacksonville, FL to Los Angeles, CA currently range from $5,994-$7,388 for a standard dry van load over the 2,788-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Los Angeles, CA currently range $5,994-$7,388 (roughly $2.17-$2.68 per mile over 2,788 miles).
 LTL shipments typically cost $1,733-$2,770 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Los Angeles?